agent18/agent18.github.io/_posts/2018-10-25-Deliberate-Practice-case-study.markdown

 "Queen Bee Mr. Popular".
 Good analogies and figures of speeches.
 Big strike for me.
 1-0

-Rule #5: I don't think any observations and hypothesis are considered here by both.
+Rule #5: I don't think any observations and hypotheses are considered here by both.
 0-0

 Rule #6: There seems to be good flow from one sentence/paragraph to